BestOfDate

 • It's All Right - The Impressions

-Play the top singles from the year 1963.
+Play the top singles from 1963

 A Spotify playlist of songs from the year 1963.
 Take a trip back to the days of Cliff Richard, The Shadows, Frank Ifield, Gerry & The Pacemakers and The Searchers.